elastic/ecs-dotnet/src/Elastic.CommonSchema/README.md

 Debug.Assert(templateResponse.Success);
 ```

-Now that we have applied the index template, any indices that match the pattern `ecs-*` will use the ECS schema.
+Now that we have applied the index template, any indices that match the pattern `ecs-*` will use ECS.

 NOTE: We only need to apply the index template once.